 Community Conservation Fellow

-Audubon is committed to a culture of workplace excellence, where our talented and diverse staff are deeply engaged, with a strong sense of belonging.
+Audubon is committed to a culture of workplace excellence, where our talented and diverse staff are deeply engaged with a strong sense of belonging.
 The birds Audubon pledges to protect differ in color, size, behavior, geographical preference, and countless other ways.
-By honoring and celebrating the equally remarkable diversity of the human species, Audubon will bring new creativity, effectiveness, and leadership to our work throughout the hemisphere.
+By honoring and celebrating the equally remarkable diversity of the human species, Audubon brings new creativity, effectiveness, and leadership to our work throughout the hemisphere.

-Throughout the season, the Fellow will receive training and gain the skills necessary to work with youth and community members in hands-on habitat restoration, leadership development, community stewardship, and advocacy training.
+The goal is to engage the surrounding communities and neighborhoods in Bird-Friendly Communities activities, increase neighborhood participation, and engage local leaders and stakeholders in meaningful ways.
+With mentorship from Audubon staff, the Fellow will contribute to conservation and outreach work at the Audubon Center at Debs Park.
+As a part-time employee, the Fellow will work with youth programming (14-21) for a whole school year.
+Throughout the season, the Fellow will receive training and the skills necessary to work with youth and community members in hands-on habitat restoration, leadership development, community stewardship, and advocacy.
 Through center-based programming, fellows will practice and develop skills by working with youth and communities – building up student leaders, advocates, and land stewards.
-This person will co-design with center leadership and staff a series of outdoor community events and projects that target diverse, multi-generational audiences.
+Fellows will co-design series of outdoor community events and projects that target diverse, multi-generational audiences with center leadership and staff.

-This job requires a culturally competent, organized, and responsible person who is an excellent communicator that can work effectively as part of a team and independently.
-The successful applicants must have an enthusiasm for the outdoors, and a willingness to learn, teach, and share actively with community groups.
+This job requires a culturally competent, organized, and responsible person who is an excellent communicator who can work effectively as part of a team and independently.
+The successful applicant must have a willingness to learn, teach, and share actively with community groups.
+This position is on-site at Audubon California Debs Park, 4700 Griffin Ave, Los Angeles, CA 90031

 - Be a representative of Audubon when dealing with visitors and program attendees.